gomyway1216/rag/documents/chunk_size.md

 > - How did the author feel when she took an exam?
 > - What is one lesson that the author learned through attending college?
 > - What should the author do to improve her life?

+## Conclusion
+**Quarter a paragraph** was the best chunk size among the four options in our evaluation method.

+A sentence was too short for LLM to understand the context.
+It gave several unrelated wrong answers.
+Half a paragraph was too long, so a similar chunk to the question was incorrectly picked.
+A paragraph was too long, it distracted LLM from the main point of the question and answer.

+Quarter a paragraph also gave answers mixed with incorrect information, but this one had fewer incorrect answers and more correct answers.
+A quarter of a paragraph includes 1-4 sentences each.

+Here is an insight from reading the responses:
+The degree of personalization in response depends greatly on the prompt you give to the LLM model.
+Some gave general answers that were not incorrect but not aligned with the author's writing.
+We may need to specify in the prompt to what degree we want the response to be personalized.